Konamiman/Nestor80/docs/LanguageReference.md

 This section lists all the assembler instructions supported by Nestor80.
 Any instruction alias is listed together with the "canonical" instruction name.

 ® Additionally to the document-wide icons, an "R" symbol next to an instruction name means that the instruction is relevant only when writing relocatable code.
 If you only write code intended to be assembled as absolute you can skip the documentation for these instructions.
 See ["Absolute and relocatable code"](#absolute-and-relocatable-code) and ["Writing relocatable code"](WritingRelocatableCode.md).

+💡 Some of the instructions with ® can be used only when building MACRO-80 relocatable files or only when building SDCC relocatable files.
+This is specified in the description of each instruction.

 Some instructions have aliases.
 In most cases these come inherited from MACRO-80, which in turn implemented them for compatibility with even older assemblers.
 Except where otherwise stated, the syntax for the aliases is exactly the same as the one for the "canonical" instruction.